-- When reviewing and editing your gates, click the “Show OSM Layer” button in the upper right-hand corner of your map.
-This will display the OpenStreetMap layer, which is used to lock vehicle trips to the underlying road network.
-The OSM lines, displayed in pink on your map, will help you confirm whether your gates are accurately capturing traffic.
+- When reviewing and editing your gates, click the OpenStreetMap dropdown menu in the upper right-hand corner of your map.
+This will display the OpenStreetMap layer, which is used to lock trips to the underlying road network.
+The OSM lines will help you confirm whether your gates are accurately capturing traffic.
 You can pick either Vehicles, Bicycles, Pedestrians, or a combination of all three.

 - If you have AADT counts available for your road segments, you can upload your line segment Zones with calibration data included.
 Check the "Calibration" box when uploading your Zone Set and specify the calibration values from your shapefile.
 Your trip counts will automatically associate with your line segment Zone Set.
 Learn more about our Calibration Feature.

 - If you are creating a Zone Set and would like to make sure that you are drawing the Zones on the boundaries of another area of interest, use the tool called “View Other Zone Set”.
 This allows you to draw a new Zone while visualizing another Zone Set.